Rehaxl/Rehaxl/README.md

 ---

 ## 🔭 About Me
-- 🎓 Recently completed my studies in IT / Data Analysis.
+- 🎓 Recently completed my Bachelor of Engineering in IT From APCOER Pune.
 - 💻 Skilled in **Python, Pandas, NumPy, Matplotlib, Seaborn, SQL, and Power BI**.
 - 📊 Experienced in **Data Cleaning, EDA, Visualization, and Dashboard Creation**.
 - 🌱 Currently exploring **Machine Learning and Predictive Analytics**.